Find Affordable College Courses

 Hiram, OH

-Hiram College did quite well in this year’s ranking of the best schools for biological and biomedical sciences (other) students.
-It came in at #10 on the list.
-Located in the fringe town of Hiram, Hiram is a private not-for-profit college with a small student population.
+Hiram College came in at #10 in this year’s edition of the Best Other Biological Sciences Schools in the Great Lakes Region ranking.
+Located in the fringe town of Hiram, Hiram is a private not-for-profit school with a small student population.

 Read More…